Volunteers Repair Fire-Damaged Section of CDT

 The section of the Continental Divide National Scenic Trail (CDT) that was destroyed in the 2017 Alice Creek fire was recently repaired by several generous volunteers.
 The Alice Creek fire tore through about 30,000 acres in Montana last year, destroying trail infrastructure along with a major sign noting the significance of Lewis and Clark Pass.

 Recently, volunteers played their part in the restoration of this section.
 The four-day restoration project was put together by Montana Wilderness Association and the Continental Divide Trail Coalition.
-Restoring the trail and signage made things a whole lot easier for the 300-some hikers that attempt to thru-hike the 3,100-mile CDT each year.
-The project also emphasized the importance of the CDT and everything that it represents.
+Restoring the trail and signage made things a whole lot easier for the more than 300 hikers that attempt to thru-hike the CDT each year.

 Revamping Plans for the CDT